 - Make sure the soil in the root zone is kept evenly moist.

-Finally, if the problem is happening in spring or summer, ask yourself this question: Do the brown leaves fall off almost immediately after the color change?
-That could signal a nutritional problem knows as "iron deficiency."
-I would recommend you have a soil test done (your county extension should be able to handle this).
+If the leaves turn brown in spring or summer, do you notice if the brown leaves fall off immediately after the color change?
+If so, it could signal an "iron deficiency."
+Get a soil test done to confirm the tree's soil contents.
+Your county extension office should be able to test a soil sample for you.